axoflow/axosyslog/packaging/README.md

 ### RHEL

-To add a new build dependency in case of RPM based distros (centos, fedora), you need to change the file `packaging/rhel/axosyslog.spec`.
+To add a new build dependency in case of RPM based distros (almalinux, fedora), you need to change the file `packaging/rhel/axosyslog.spec`.
 You need to add a BuildRequires line like this: